Best Ski Jackets For Kids

 Achieving a rating of 10K, the water-resistance provided by this jacket will protect you against the snow and the rain.
 Plus, the seams are taped in the most crucial and critical locations.
 As an added bonus, the attached powder skirt will keep snow from building up inside.

-The polyester and nylon lining provides a comfortable wear, but the 120g of synthetic insulation is where the money is at.
+The polyester and nylon lining provide a comfortable wear, but the 120g of synthetic insulation is where the money is at.
 But, to prevent you from overheating, there are Air-Flo mesh underarm vents to release excess heat that builds up.